-As the insurgents were not systematically enrolled, we have no definite return of their losses, and only one or two names of the killed have come down to us.
-Robert Thompson is said to have been killed by Tryon personally. of Thompson's character we shall have something to say in the next chapter.
+have no definite return of their losses, and only one or two names of the killed have come down to us.
+Robert Thompson is said to have been killed by Tryon personally.
+Of Thompson's character we shall have something to say in the next chapter.

-On May 17th, just after the interment of the soldiers slain at Alamance, James Few was hanged at the head of the army.
-He had been engaged in the Hillsborough riots and was under ban of outlawry therefor.
-Though far from the lunatic that historians have represented him to be, Few was of a fanatical turn religiously and believed himself raised up by the hand of God to liberate his country - a belief which greater men, as Oliver Cromwell, for example, have entertained with reference to themselves, and still not been considered maniacs.
+On May 17th, just after the interment of the soldiers slain at Alamance, James Few was hanged at the head of the He had been engaged in the Hillsborough riots and was under ban of outlawry therefor.
+Though far from the lunatic that historians have represented him to be, Few was of a fanatical turn religiously and believed himself raised up by the hand of God to liberate his country-a belief which greater men, as Oliver Cromwell, for example, have entertained with reference to themselves, and still not been considered maniacs.
 Several days after the above execution, Captain Willie Jones, with a company of horse, raided the plantation of Hermon Husband and there found a letter from Few, in which the writer said that he had been sent by heaven to relieve the world from oppression and was to begin in North Carolina.
-This paper, which gave an insight into the mental condition of its author, was discovered too late to influence the Governor to spare his life.
-As a reason for the immediate execution, instead of having Few tried with the other prisoners, Tryon claimed that there was great murmuring among his troops because none of the insurgents were summarily dealt with, notwithstanding the great sacrifice of blood and life their armed resistance and general lawlessness had caused.
-Without the example of such an execution, it was said, some of his men refused to go farther, while others declared that they would give no guarter in the future, should another fight occur.
+This paper, which gave an insight into the mental condition of its author, was discovered too late to influence the Governor to spare his life. son for the immediate execution, instead of having Few tried with the other prisoners, Tryon claimed that there was great murmuring among his troops because none of the insurgents were summarily dealt with, notwithstanding the great sacrifice of blood and life their armed resistance and general lawlessness had caused.
+Without the example of such an execution, it was said, some of his men refused to go farther, while others declared that they would give no quarter in the future, should another fight occur.
 As it was, the probability is that Few was offered a conditional pardon and refused it; for, in Clewell's History of Wachovia, an extract is given from the community diary of the Moravians, bearing date May 24, 1771, which (on the testimony of a messenger from Alamance) says: "A certain young man, a fine young fellow, had been captured, and, when given the alternative of taking the oath or being hanged, he chose the latter.
-The Governor wished to spare his life, and twice urged him to submit.
-But the young man refused.
-The messenger described how, with the rope around his neck, he was urged to yield, but refused, and the Governor turned aside with tears in his eyes as the young man was swung into eternity."
-The old Moravian Who made this entry observes: "This severity we call inhuman obstinacy I" The point connecting Few with this incident is the fact that he was the only Regulator hanged before June.
-The devastation of the plantation of William Few (father of James) was not on account of his son's conduct, but because the father himself was charged with being "very active in promoting the disturbances of the country.
-The North Carolina Assembly, however, probably did not consider this charge against the father as true, for a bill was later passed paying him for the prOperty destroyed.
-As to James Few, mention has been made in a previous chapter of the sweet and sad romance which has floated down to us of how he was a young man engaged to be married, when the wicked Fanning came upon the scene and forever blasted his life by seducing his prospective bride; and how this great sorrow made a maniac of the youthful lover, who thereupon arrayed himself with the Regulators in order to have a chance at the life of the man who had done him so great an injury.
-This tale was first printed by Caruthers and afterwards embellished by the matchless eloquence of Francis L. Hawks.
-N ow, as a matter of fact, James Few was a married man; and, at his death, left a son and a daughter (twins) born February 9, 1771.
-During the Revolution, or just after the close of the war, his widow became the wife of a Tory, whereupon members of the Few family in Georgia (who had emigrated from North Carolina and were all good Whigs) took his children from their mother and carried them to Georgia, where they were raised in the family of their uncle, Colonel Benjamin Few, a distinguished Revolutionary officer.
-In her new home, Sallie Few, a daughter of the Regulator, married the Reverend John Garvin, originally an Englishman, who was a clergyman of the Methodist Church in Georgia.
-One member of the family of Few in Georgia was the Honorable William Few, at one time a colonel of the Revolutionary forces of that State and later a member of the Continental Congress.
-The Regulator had a son also, named William, who was one of the two children carried South for the reason above mentioned.
-What became of the last named is not known.
-He may have died young.
-The Few family came to North Carolina from Maryland, but their original place of residence in America was Pennsylvania, to which province they came with Penn's colonists.
+Governor wished to spare his life, and twice urged him to But the young man refused.
+The messenger described how, with the rope around his neck, he was urged to yield, but refused, and the Governor turned aside with tears in his eyes as the young man was swung into eternity." old Moravian who made this entry observes: "This severity we call inhuman obstinacy!"
+The point connecting Few with this incident is the fact that he was the only Regulator hanged The devastation of the plantation of William Few (father of James) was not on account of his son's conduct, but because the father himself was charged with being "very active in promoting the disturbances of the country."; The North Carolina Assembly, however, probably did not consider this charge against the father as true, for a bill was later passed paying him for the property destroyed.
+James Few, mention has been made in a previous chapter of the sweet and sad romance which has floated down to us of how he was a young man engaged to be married, when the

-1 Williamson's History of NC, VOL II. p.
-149, note.
+^{} Williamson's History of N. C., Vol. II, p.
+149, nots.

-2 State Records of NC, Vol. XIX, p.
+^{}State Records of N. C., Vol. XIX, p.
 845.

-- 3 Clewell's History of Wachovia, p.
-109. - 4 State Records of NC, Vol. XIX. p.
+[†]Clewell's History of Wachovia, p.
+109.

+State Records of N. C., Vol. XIX, p.
 852.